jappeace/yesod-keter-nix/README.md

 This is an exmple of how to nixify a yesod app and how to run it in keter.
+The app itself is the [yesod postgres template](https://github.com/yesodweb/yesod-scaffold/tree/postgres)

 run the example with